karatelabs/karate/README.md

 * match cat == { name: 'Bob', age: 5 }
 ```

-One extra convenience for JSON is that if the variable does not exist, it will be created automatically.
+One extra convenience for JSON is that if the variable itself (which was `cat` in the above example) does not exist, it will be created automatically.
 You can even create (or modify existing) JSON arrays by using multiple columns.

 ```cucumber
 * set foo